wvallen/aggregatedfolds_live/src/posts/260214-non-zero-probability.md

 In one of them, Jupiter and I exchange signals.

 Light leaves the Sun, reflects from Jupiter, and arrives at my retina, triggering a cascade of molecular and electrical change.
-At this coordinate in spacetime—latitude, longitude, altitude, timestamp—photons that departed less than an hour and a half earlier entered my pupils.
+At this coordinate in spacetime: latitude, longitude, altitude, timestamp- photons that departed less than an hour and a half earlier entered my pupils.
 I responded with photons of my own.
 Fusion, reflection, perception, intention, emission: geometry, chemistry, biology, and choice converged in a single exchange.

 The combinatorial space of possible configurations is vast; the one in which I stood on this deck, brass warm from breath, watching that planet steady above the trees, occupies a slender region within it.